Best Time to Take Methylene Blue for Energy, Focus, and Daily Support

 • Delayed sleep onset, that frustrating experience of lying in bed completely awake with no good reason for it.

-• Difficulty winding down, where the mental chatter just won't quiet no matter what you try.
+• Difficulty winding down, where the mental chatter just will not quiet no matter what you try.

 • Restlessness, particularly in individuals who are already sensitive to compounds that touch energy pathways.